KippAD/html-css-project/TESTING.md

 # **Testing**

 ## **HTML**
-The Pizza Brothers site code has been tested using the W3C HTML Validator and the W3C HTML Validator.
+The Pizza Brothers site code has been tested using the W3C HTML Validator and the W3C CSS Validator.

 **Index.html** - There were originally 20 errors which included unclosed tags and incorrect button syntax, but all were resolved:

 ![Index.html validator results](assets/readme-images/index-validator.png)

-**Gallery.html** - There was a single error from the gallery.html validator which was a warning that the page lacked a heading.
-This was an aesthetic decision and was intentional, so the warning remains in place:
+**Gallery.html** - There was a single error from the gallery.html validator check, which was a warning that the page lacked a heading.
+This was an intentional aesthetic decision, so the warning remains in place:

 ![Gallery.html validator results](assets/readme-images/gallery-validator.png)

-**Contact.html** - There were originally three errors on the gallery.html file that originated from giving the phone number input attributes the incorrect values.
+**Contact.html** - There were originally three errors on the gallery.html file that originated from giving the attributes of the phone number input the incorrect values.
 All were resolved:

 ![Contact.html validator results](assets/readme-images/contact-validator.png)